 The JRJ Program provides loan repayment assistance for local, state, and federal public defenders and local and state prosecutors who commit to continued employment as public defenders and prosecutors for at least three (3) years.
 An attorney must not be in default on repayment of any federal student loans.
 State agencies administering the JRJ Program must ensure that funding for local repayment is allocated equally between prosecutors and public defenders.

-The JRJ Program is administered by the U.S. Department of Justice, BJA, and the California Emergency Management Agency (Cal EMA) is the elected State Administering Agency of these grant funds.
+The JRJ Program is administered by the U.S. Department of Justice, BJA, and the California Governor's Office of Emergency Services (Cal OES) is the elected State Administering Agency of these grant funds.

 This program began January 1, 2011.